bennoloeffler/decision-konsent/README.md

 1. use an invitation link to take part in an konsent without registration
 1. validate a users email-adress by clicking an email-link
 1. UNDO
+1. Button for "force vote" and "force ready"
+1. Confirm dialog for "delete"
+1. List and current konsent in one page
+1. notifications (changes indicators - in the sense of "waiting for you")

 ## technical issues / refactoring / improvements
 1. roles (validated, authenticated, known-guest, anonymous)